Afghan brain drain: Pak experts may be sent, says Tarin

 PMLN Senator Sadia Abbasi raised the issue of increasing inflationary pressures following exchange rate depreciation, the minister replied that initially the depreciation was done under the IMF programme with utility tariff going up and policy rate increasing.

 “I will not put burden on masses through reduction into petroleum levy, as it will be adjusted from other avenues.
-It will have a cascading affect on the poor, he concluded.
+It will have a cascading effect on the poor, he concluded.

 ISLAMABAD: Prime Minister Imran Khan was informed Thursday that the Ministry of Housing and Works was constructing...